Divine-Star-Software/DivineVoxelEngine/CodeStyle.md

 ## Basic Stying

 - Camel case for variables.
 No capital letters unless it is an acronym.
-- Camel case for first char captial of classes.
+- Camel case with first char capitalized for classes and imported functions.
 - A class that handles many functions and actions must be called a Manager.
 - All files that just have types must have .types in the file name.
 - All files that have an interface must have .interface in the name.